 The right to request a copy of your personal data which North Manchester Mission Community holds about you

 The right to request that the data Controller corrects any personal data if it is found to be inaccurate or out of date;

 The right to request your personal data is erased where it is no longer necessary for the North Manchester Mission Community to retain such data;

 The right to request that the Data Controller provides the data subject with his/her personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability

 The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing;

 The right to object to the processing of personal data;

 The right to lodge a complaint with the Information Commissioners Office.

 8. Further processing

-If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then North Manchester Deanery will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then North Manchester Mission Community will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.